 Continue filling in your outline with lots of details and specifics.
 Make sure that you include citations as you use the information (in parentheses in text) and be very careful to avoid unintended plagiarism.
 The best way to avoid this is to 1.
 Never copy/paste any text from a source!
 2. Always write the information in your own words right from the beginning.
 Also include a bibliography (in alphabetical order by author’s last name, in your chosen common format).

 This submission should represent your best effort at researching and arguing for a specific position regarding something pathology-related.
 Final project – 5-7 pages, very focused, well-organized, well-written, edited, and cited.
 1.5 spacing, 11pt font, 1inch margins.
-Please submit as a .pdf electronic file to canvas.

 Writing Guidelines: (common themes that can help you write better)

 First person: often more engaging, easier to follow academic integrity guidelines clearly

 Interpretation/personal hypothesis: what do you contribute to this paper intellectually?
 After accumulating other peoples’ intellectual work, how do you use that as a starting point to add your own thoughts to this topic?